Best hair brush for thick hair to untangle knots and smooth frizz

 Cons

-• Designed to be more effective on dry hair than wet
+• Designed to be more effective on dry hair than wet, so dry strands may become static

 You've probably guessed it from the name, but this Tangle Teezer is made for thick and curly hair.
 It's got two tiers of Firmflex teeth to gently detangle and glide through your luscious locks.
 Ergonomically designed to fit into the palm of your hand, it's the perfect size for chucking into your handbag if you need to brush your hair when out and about.